Kernix13/rural-homestead/Rural_2.md

 > $900 for 4 trees to be cut down which was dangerous for the cabin + blocking the sun

-> NEVER, EVER HOOK UP SOLAR TO THE CHARGE CONTROLLER FIRST - ALWAYS HOOK UP THE BATTERIES FIRST TO THE CONTROLLER THEN HOOK UP THE SOLAR - and when breaking down disconnect solar panels from controller first
+> NEVER, EVER HOOK UP SOLAR TO THE CHARGE CONTROLLER FIRST - ALWAYS HOOK UP THE BATTERIES FIRST TO THE CONTROLLER THEN HOOK UP THE SOLAR - and when breaking down disconnect solar panels from controller first - the charge controller has no where to dump the energy to

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>